imgag/megSAP/doc/settings.md

 * `data_folder` - general data folder with downloaded database flat files.
 * `local_data` - local data folder.
 This folder is used to copy database files for annotation from `data_folder` to a local temporary folder.
 The local temporary folder is usually on a SSD/NVME, so this will speed up the annotation.
+* `container_folder` - general container folder with downloaded apptainer container images.
+Images can be copied to a subdirectory of `locla_data` to improve access speed.
 * `test_data_folder` - folder for test data.
 This folder is needed for unit tests and tool tests during pipeline development.
 * `project_folder` - folder that contains the NGS data.
 This folder has to be set for the NGSD integration (see below).
 Instead of providing a single path, it is also possible to provide project-type-specific paths - in this case the dictionary syntax of PHP is used, e.g. `project_folder['diagnostic'] = /mnt/projects/diagnostic/`